Radiation Dose Optimization and Safety

 Implement child-specific imaging protocols.

-Minimize repeat scans and explore alternative methods like MRI or ultrasound.
+Minimize repeat scans and explore alternative methods such as MRI or ultrasound.

 Dose Monitoring and Documentation